IBM/event-automation/_eem_11.1/02-installing/01-prereqs.md

 ## Red Hat OpenShift Security Context Constraints

-If used, {{site.data.reuse.eem_name}} requires a [Security Context Constraint (SCC)](https://docs.openshift.com/container-platform/4.15/authentication/managing-security-context-constraints.html){:target="_blank"} to be bound to the target namespace prior to installation.
+If used, {{site.data.reuse.eem_name}} requires a [Security Context Constraint (SCC)](https://docs.openshift.com/container-platform/4.15/authentication/managing-security-context-constraints.html){:target="_blank"} to be bound to the target namespace before installation.

 By default, {{site.data.reuse.eem_name}} complies with `restricted` or `restricted-v2` SCC depending on your {{site.data.reuse.openshift_short}} version.